How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Accidentally set your Instagram ad budget too high or need to pull the plug on a campaign that isn't getting the results you hoped for?
 You've come to the right place.
-This guide will walk you through exactly how to stop an Instagram ad, cancel future payments for it, and completely remove your payment method from Meta Ads Manager if you need to.
+This guide will walk you through exactly how to stop an Instagram ad, cancel future payments for it, and completely remove your payment method from Meta Ads Manager if needed.

 First, it's important to understand the different ways you can stop an ad from running because the terms are often used interchangeably, but they mean different things within Meta's ecosystem.
 "Canceling an ad payment" typically means you want to stop an active ad from spending more of your money.
 This can be achieved by either pausing or deleting the ad campaign.